-Tk 9.30 lakh bribery case: Bail of 2 HC Division staffers cancelled
+Tk 9.30 Lakh Bribery Case: Bail of 2 HC Division staffers cancelled

-The employees are Md Abdur Rashid, a peon of the HC Division bench, and Md Hafizur Rahman, a peon of the registrar general office.
+The employees are Md Abdur Rashid, a peon of the HC Division bench, and Md Hafizur Rahman, a peon of the Supreme Court registrar general office.

 Dhaka Additional Chief Metropolitan Magistrate Md Sultan Sohag Uddin issued the order after Rajib Sheikh, a sub-inspector of Shahbagh Police Station and also the investigation officer of the case, on July 14 submitted an application for cancelling their bail in the case.

-In the application, SI Rajib said the two will be needed to take into custody for quizzing about the issue.
+In the application, SI Rajib said the two will need to be taken into custody for quizzing about the issue.
 So their bail should be cancelled, said the IO.

 On July 12, Dhaka Metropolitan Magistrate Tarikul Islam granted them bail after they were produced before the court with a forwarding report.

-In the forwarding report, the IO said both were directly involved with taking bribes in the name of a judge or acquitting death-row convicts in a murder case which are serious offences.
+In the forwarding report, the IO said both were directly involved in taking bribes in the name of a judge for acquitting death-row convicts in a murder case, which are serious offences.
 So they need to be confined to jail until the investigation is completed.

-But the magistrate turned down the prosecution pleas and granted them bail considering the depth of offences brought against them in the case.
+But the magistrate turned down the prosecution pleas and granted them bail, considering the depth of the offences brought against them in the case.

 After the judge concerned learned about the matter, he summoned the SC security team and handed the two employees to Shahbagh police.
-Police also recovered all the amount which they took in bribes.
+The police also recovered all the money they took in bribes.

 Following the incident, HC bench officer Sujit Kumar Biswas filed the case against them with Shahbagh Police Station.